Precision Data.

 A healthy level of tissue perfusion is needed for wound healing.
 In patients with Peripheral Arterial Disease ("PAD"), foot tissue perfusion levels can fall significantly as a result of atherosclerotic plaque buildup in blood vessels in our legs.

-The narrowing of these blood vessels causes a condition called "ischemia", meaning insufficient blood flow.
-In clinical terms, tissue perfusion has fallen below the oxygenation levels required for cellular metabolism, including wound healing.
+The narrowing of these blood vessels causes a condition called "ischemia", or insufficient blood flow.
+Critical limb threatening ischemia ("CLTI") represents the end-stage of this disease.

-When patients with PAD suffer an open wound on the foot, that typically becomes an ischemic chronic wound that cannot heal for months, in some instances even years.
+When patients with CLTI suffer an open wound on the foot, that typically becomes an ischemic chronic wound that cannot heal for months, sometimes years.
 The longer the wound remains open, the more likely the chance of infection, which in turn greatly increases the likelihood of tissue necrosis and consequent amputation.
 Time is of the essence in restoring higher levels of foot tissue perfusion.

 The Problem With Current Standard of Care

-In the angio suite, it's always a fine balance between avoiding risk versus being aggressive enough to achieve adequate increase in foot tissue perfusion for wound healing to take place.
+In the angio suite, it's always a fine balance between avoiding unnecessary risk, versus being aggressive enough to achieve adequate increase in foot tissue perfusion for wound healing to take place.

 Doctors need real-time quantitative perfusion feedback to finetune that balance, and make the right judgment calls while the patient is on-table.